yousrajnahi/Pre-Processing-my-Facebook-Data/README.md

+# How to Get Your Facebook Data
-You can download your data by:
+You can download your data by by following these steps:

 * Log into Facebook
 * Click settings